jtmoon79/goto_http_redirect_server/README.md

       chmod 0500 /etc/authbind/byport/80
       sudo -u nobody -- authbind --deep python goto_http_redirect_server …

-- There are many methods to periodically (or on-demand)
+- Initiating the reload signal requires
-  1. modify a file
+  1. noticing a modified file
-  2. signal a process<br />
+  2. signaling the `goto_http_redirect_server` process.<br />
+  There are many methods to accomplish this.
 That is an exercise for the user.

 ----